keep-network/keep-core/go/interface/README.md

 running with websocket enabled.
 The regular testnet lacks web sockets.
 Therefore you will not be able to directly connect to it.

+You will have to build from source because of a breaking change in the Application Binary Interface (ABI) in geth.
+You need version 1.8.1 or newer (1.8.1 was release Feb 16, 2018).

 For example, init geth:

 ```bash